 In some instances, it is not possible for the child to keep moving from house to house, mainly because of distance issues.
 For those reasons, some custody arrangements simply involve one parent spending time with the child on all school holidays and vacations, and the other parent spending time with the child during school terms.

 As stated above, the paramount consideration for the court in all family law proceedings is the best interests of the child.
+The family court will always presume shared custody arrangements and equal shared parental responsibility as long as it is in the best interests of the child.

 - Abuse of the child – physical, psychological or sexual